svaarala/duktape/doc/error-objects.rst

 Cause chains
 ============

-There is currently no support for cause chains: Ecmascript doesn't have a cause chain concept nor does there seem to be an unofficial standard for them either.
+There is currently no support for cause chains: ECMAScript doesn't have a cause chain concept nor does there seem to be an unofficial standard for them either.